man-vs-electron/datapanels/README.md

 * __cell_length__ - the length of the side of a cell (essentially cell size)

 ## WeatherPanel
 The Kivy panel that displays current weather and weather forecast for a list of provided locations.

+This panel uses information downloaded from https://openweathermap.org and requires a key.
+The free key is sufficient for the data that is used in this panel.
+When configuring the panel, the key can either be places in the configuation key using the owm_key option or an environment variable owm_key can be set.

 Key Properties:
 * __owm_key__ - The user's key from https://openweathermap.org/.
 IMPORTANT: This panel will not work without this key.*